EigenvectorsAndChill/fastapi_crud/README.md

-# FastAPI CRUD Application - Assignment
+# FastAPI CRUD Application

-A collaborative assignment to implement CRUD (Create, Read, Update, Delete) operations using SQLite in a FastAPI application.
+A simple but complete CRUD (Create, Read, Update, Delete) application built with FastAPI and SQLite.

 ## 📋 Project Overview

-This project is a simple task management application built with FastAPI and SQLite.
+This project demonstrates how to build a task management application using FastAPI and SQLite.
 The application allows users to:
 - Create new tasks
 - View all tasks or a specific task
 - Update existing tasks